A Musical Offering

 Guest musician Emi Ferguson is one of the nation’s premier baroque flutists.
 This is her first appearance with Bach Akademie Charlotte.

-Frederick II (“The Great”) Sonata no. 9 in E minor for flute and continuo, SpiF 154
+Frederick II, King of Prussia Sonata no. 9 in E minor for flute and continuo, SpiF 154

 Carl Philipp Emanuel BACH Sonata in D major for violin and keyboard, Wq 71